There are 39,500 households in the Constituency of Washington and Sunderland West, which is predominantly urban.

 For example, varying the rate of Stamp Duty to take account of the EPC rating alongside the sale price could incentivise investment by homeowners and help to embed good energy performance in property values.

-This could therefore make a significant contribution to the 2,300 properties that need to be improved in Washington and Sunderland West each year to meet the EPC C target by 2030 – alongside rented sector regulation, a properly funded and locally led scheme (potentially Home Upgrade Grants), the ECO, and other incentives.
+This could therefore make a significant contribution to the 3,000 properties that need to be improved in Washington and Sunderland West each year to meet the EPC C target by 2030 – alongside rented sector regulation, a properly funded and locally led scheme (potentially supported with Home Upgrade Grants), the ECO, and other incentives.

 Fuel poverty and excess winter mortality

-The vulnerability of Washington and Sunderland West to excess winter mortality ranked 195 out of 561 (lower is worse) Constituencies for which data are available.
+The vulnerability of Washington and Sunderland West to excess winter mortality in 2020-21 ranked 338 out of 573 (lower is worse) Constituencies for which data are available.